preetisawant/cloud-foundry/manage-capacity.md

    **Note:** When applications reserve more memory than there is physically available, a dotted red outline in the reserved memory bar chart is shown to represent the amount of memory overreserved by the selected application(s).

-   To show the percentage of memory and CPU used by all the apps or those selected in the table, hover over the corresponding portion of the chart.
-Hovering over the *all apps* portion of the chart shows the percentage of memory and CPU relative to the total available.
-Hovering over the *selected apps* portion of the chart shows the percentage of memory and CPU relative to the total available memory or CPU.
+   To show the number representing the percentage of memory used by all the applications or those selected in the table, hover over the corresponding portion of the chart.
+Hovering over the *all apps* portion of the chart shows the percentage of memory used by all the application in the CFEE relative to the total available.
+Hovering over the *selected apps* portion of the chart shows the percentage of memory used by the applications selected in the table, relative to the total available memory.

 2. A table listing all the applications.
 Each row in the table displays resource information for that application.
 Expanding a row shows resource usage information for the various instances of that application.